orjwan-alrajaby/build-full-stack-social-network-with-django-and-vue.js/README.md

   Quit the server with CTRL-BREAK.
 ```

-### Step Four: install dependencies for the frontend.
+### Step four: install dependencies for the frontend.

 Now that our backend is running successfully, we can move on to the frontend.
 So
 navigate into the root directory (if you're still inside `chatter_backend`) by